LogtalkDotOrg/logtalk3/examples/NOTES.md

 	to conjunctive normal form and to clausal form

 - `lpa`
-	examples adapted from the LPA Prolog++ system
+	examples adapted from the LPA Prolog++ system (an expert system for automobile fault diagnosis and a timetables example)

 - `metaclasses`
 	example of using classes and metaclasses